 The U.S. Department of State will provide accident and medical coverage for the duration of the program.

-Is there any financial responsibility associated with becoming a YLAI host?
+Is there any financial responsibility associated with becoming a YLAI host organization?

-No. YLAI Fellows will be provided with local lodging in their fellowship city and a stipend for meals, incidentals, and transportation to and from the fellowship site.
-If the fellow is accompanying the host to an event or meeting as part of the program, the host is welcome to provide transportation.
+No. YLAI Fellows will be provided with local lodging in their fellowship city and a stipend for meals, incidentals, and transportation to and from the host organization location.
+If the YLAI Fellow is accompanying the host to an event or meeting as part of the program, the host is welcome to provide transportation.